Adultification: Education

-Justice System
+Justice system

-Between 1985 and 1997, the amount of Black girls in the juvenile justice system was growing at a rate higher than any other population.
+Between 1985 and 1997, the number of Black girls in the juvenile justice system was growing at a rate higher than any other population.
 Black girls are 2.7 times more likely to be referred to juvenile justice over white girls, and young Black girls are 1.2 times more likely to be detained by the police.

 Adultification bias may contribute to the school-to-prison pipeline by having Black children punished in schools and increasing their chances of being placed in prison or wrongfully imprisoned.
 Students that have been suspended are three times more likely to drop out of school and those who drop out are three times more likely to be incarcerated.
 Black youth are three times more likely than White youth to be put in residential placement.
 A study showed that participants viewed Black juveniles as more similar to adults than to White juveniles when blamed for a crime.
 This can impact teens being detained as being treated like adults, despite the precedent that shows that juveniles are less culpable than adult offenders.

 Healthcare

-Adultification bias can impact the health care a child might receive.
-Studies have shown that health care providers provide less services to Black patients, including giving them less time, information, and attention.
-Black children are impacted by this lack of services, as many of them receive longer wait times and less analgesia than white children.
-Black teens are often tested for sexually transmitted diseases when presenting with abdominal symptoms despite reporting no sexual activity.
+Black teens are often tested for sexually transmitted diseases when presenting with abdominal symptoms despite reporting no sexual activity due to the assumption of Black promiscuity.
+A 2020 study found that Black youth were less likely to be promptly diagnosed and treated for appendicitis, revealing implicit and structural racial bias in hospitals.

+Academic study

+A 2017 study on Black girls by the Georgetown Center on Gender Justice & Opportunity includes one of the first studies of "adultification bias", showing that adults perceive Black girls as more adult-like than their white peers.
+That study followed a 2014 study by Philip Goff on Black boys, showing that Black boys are viewed as older and more culpable for crimes than white boys of the same age.

+In the United Kingdom

+Adultification bias has been raised as an issue in the treatment of Black children in the UK.
+It has been described as a "systemic" issue, and has been a factor in cases where children have been treated as criminals, or where sexual abuse of children has not been recognised.
+In 2024, the Independent Office for Police Conduct issued guidelines intending to prevent it, but Black Lives Matter UK said that the guidelines would not make enough difference.